 How to Use a Coping Saw to Create Perfect Curves

 This is rather an old tool, as it was invented for the first time around the 16th century.
 Today, you can use it to make internal cutouts or external shapes with great precision.
-I will explain in detail how to use a coping saw, even if you’re a first-timer.
+I will explain how to use a coping saw, even if you’re a first-timer.
 So, let’s dive in.

 What is a Coping Saw Used For?

-A coping saw is a type of bow saw that you can use to make external shapes and interior cutouts in carpentry, woodworking, and other DIY projects.
+A coping saw is a type of bow saw you can use to make external shapes and interior cutouts in carpentry, woodworking, and other DIY projects.
 It’s a detailed cutting tool that can be used in fretwork, where it can successfully cut through thin materials.

 You can use it for the following purposes.